 - Drink mint tea (Moroccan Tea) at Cafe Hafa – Michael Jackson, Mick Jagger, Jimi Hendrix, Tennessee Williams, Paul Bowles and more have done the very same thing! 🙂

-When I went with my family to Morocco we decided to take a taxi from Tangier for a day trip to Asilah.
-The taxi driver only charged us 40 Euros for the hour drive to Asilah and back (he also waited for us in Asilah while we explored the town)!
+You can take a taxi from Tangier to Asilah.
+The taxi driver only charged us 40 Euros for the hour drive (5 people) to Asilah and back (he also waited for us in Asilah while we explored the town)!
 If you want to make this trip be sure to discuss the price with the taxi driver before you leave.
-On the way to Asilah we also stopped by the Cave of Hercules, Cap Spartel and rode some camels (the taxi driver clearly knew the camel guys so he probably got a cut of what we paid – but it was a cool experiences nonetheless).
+On the way to Asilah we also stopped by the Cave of Hercules, Cap Spartel, and rode camels (the taxi driver clearly knew the camel guys so he probably got a cut of what we paid—but it was a fun experiences nonetheless).
 Legend says Hercules slept in “The Cave of Hercules” before his 11th labour, which was to get golden apples from the Hesperides Garden.
 Cap Spartel is the most North Western point of mainland Africa and marks the boundary where the Mediterranean Sea meets the Atlantic Ocean.

-I went on a guided tour the first time I traveled to Morocco; one of the stops on this tour was the beautiful city of Chefchaouen (about a 2 hour drive from Tangier).
-Chaouen is a famous Moroccan town because all the buildings are painted bright blue (no one knows the real reason why – best reason I heard was because mosquitos don’t like blue).
-We drank tea at a charming teahouse in the center, purchased some gorgeous hand-woven blankets, beautiful silver jewelry and I paid a local women to draw a traditional henna tattoo on my hand.
-It was definitely a city of firsts and fun memories and I would definitely recommend adding it to your list of stops in Morocco!
+Chaouen (2 hour drive from Tangier) is an iconic Moroccan town known for its bright blue buildings (no one knows the real reason why they’re blue—best reason I heard was because mosquitos don’t like this color).
+During our visit we drank tea at a charming teahouse in the center, purchased some gorgeous hand-woven blankets, beautiful silver jewelry, and I paid a local women to draw a traditional henna tattoo on my hand.
+Chefchaouen is the iconic blue city of Morocco and I would definitely recommend checking it out during your visit.
+You can get to Chefchaouen from Tangier by bus or train.